EdwinKingori/Coinlytics/README.md

    ✔️ DjangoRest Framework (DRF) - Allws for building robust, secure and scalable APIs

    ✔️ Djoser: implemented to simplify authentication flows like login, logout, password reset, and JWT support.
+Once the MVP is developed, the authentication setup will be transitioned to using keycloak to handle advanced role-based access control.

    ✔️ PostgreSQL - Used as the main relational database for storing user data, coins and historical prices.